SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - You need to add from the other side also not just one side.
 This is nothing but routes in VPC.
 - Go through the Terraform-aws-vpc-module, how we developed VPC & resources inside it.
 - We have a Tagging strategy because we have more resources, so we use better tagging strategy.
-- We have Common_tags and Resource_tags ?
+- We have Common_tags & Resource_tags ?
 What is the difference between them ?
 - We used merg function in tagging strategy to merge Common_tags & Resource_tags.
 - You can also create s3 bucket in VPC module development.